sjefvanleeuwen/showcase/README.md

 ### Managing Secrets

-Secrets will be kept seperate from our code to enforce secure software development.
+Secrets will be kept separate from our code to enforce secure software development.
 For this we use the built in kubernetes built-in secret store.

 You can create a secret via the kubectl cli.
 For now we create the same test secret that we use in standalone dapr mode for integration testing.